CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_total_TruSeq.md

 * With the plate on the magnetic stand, remove and discard 95 ul of supernatant from each sample.
 * With the plate on the magnetic stand, wash the beads with 190 ul of 80% EtOH for 30 s, then remove the ethanol.
 * With the plate on the magnetic stand, wash the beads again with 190 uL of 80% EtOH for 30 s, then remove the ethanol.
-* With the plate on the magnetic stand, use a p10 pipette to remove residual EtOH, then let the plate air dry for 15 min.
+* Use a p10 pipette to remove residual ethanol.
+Keep the plate on the magnet at RT until dry, usually less than 5 minutes.
+When dry, the beads will appear matte and cracked.
+Remove plate from magnet when all samples are dry.
 * Resuspend beads in 22.5 ul of resuspension Buffer, mix well by pipetting, and incubate 2 min at RT.
 * Transfer the plate to the magnetic stand and incubate for 5 min.
 * Recover 20 ul from each well and transfer to a new plate.